 ~~Holiday Special (Day 5/7, Page 5/6)~~

 The barricade stood a good four meters tall, preventing entry.
-There was supposed to be large, stone archway above, but it hadn’t been rebuilt yet.
+There was supposed to be a large stone archway above, but it hadn’t been rebuilt yet.
 Lynnette seemed ready to climb over, but Hector motioned for her to hold off, and instead, he raised platforms for the both of them.
 They reached the top of the gate, and then he raised more platforms on the other side as well, allowing them to simply step over and be lowered back down.

 “Aren’t you handy,” said Lynnette.
-She’d pulled up the hood of her white cloak again, which she’d also recently had cleaned.
+She’d pulled up the hood of her white cloak again, which she recently had cleaned.
 She’d made several trips into the city over the week, one of which was for fresh clothes--not just for herself but for Hector, too, as he couldn’t shop for himself without causing a panic.
 She seemed to have grown especially fond of her cloak, though, to the point where she’d even gotten him a black one to wear.
-She could pull the look off, he thought, but he felt ridiculous in his and chose to not to wear it.
+She could pull the look off, he thought, but he felt ridiculous in his and chose not to wear it.
 And besides, it wasn’t really motorcycle-friendly attire.

 ‘Over there.’
 Garovel pointed toward the west side of the castle.